lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

-TODO for -02 WG version:
+TODO for -03 WG version:

-* Update cryptographic algorithm requirements
+* Add cryptographic algorithm requirements

+-01 WG version changes:

+* Reformat cryptographic algorithm section

 -01 WG version changes: